danielnbarbosa/angela/README.md

 The code is originally based on [this code](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn) from the Udacity Deep Reinforcement Learning Nanodegree course that I am taking.
 It it is written in python3 and pytorch.

-## Algorithms supported
+### Algorithms supported
 - DQN
 - Double DQN
 - Dueling Networks
 - Prioritized Experience Replay (without importance sampling)

-## Features
+### Features
-- can work with both discrete and continuous state spaces
+- supports discrete state spaces using one-hot encoding
+- supports continuous action spaces using discretization
 - graph metrics related to reward, loss and entropy
 - visualize neural network layout
-- realtime output of average score, best score, epsilon, alpha, experience buffer length, steps taken, wall time
+- realtime output of training stats
+- save and load model weights
-- save and visualize agent training progress over time
+- visualize agent training
-- play a sound to indicate when training is finished :)
+- aural indication when training is finished :)

 ## Installation